ItsMonarch04/crash-course/docs/ops.md

-status follows a follower's leader address to the current leader; the bench driver does the same for real-host workloads. `metrics.prom` is refreshed by the host heartbeat and includes command, write, fsync, and peer-frame counters.
+status follows a follower's leader address to the current leader; the bench driver does the same for real-host workloads. `metrics.prom` is refreshed by the host heartbeat and includes command, write, fsync, and peer-frame counters. `listen_metrics` serves the Prometheus text at `/metrics` and a dependency-free live dashboard at `/`.
 A data-directory identity marker prevents starting a configuration against another node's files.
+Deep self-check replays and CRC-checks the journal, verifies its sequence watermark, checks identity/config agreement, rejects incomplete snapshot staging, and validates emitted metrics; it advises but never repairs.

 ## Fault work